-In terms of culture and nightlife, Bucharest has a lot going on, boasting fascinating museums, theaters, and opera houses, as well as a vibrant bar scene and a pretty spectacular choice of swanky nightclubs.
+In terms of culture and nightlife, Bucharest has a lot going on, boasting fascinating museums, theaters, and opera houses, as well as a vibrant bar scene and a pretty impressive nightlife.
 It has, of course, all the good, the bad, and the ugly of any former European communist capital, but also a hunger for freedom and novelty.
 It’s not particularly the safest city on Earth, but hey, this is a big, bustling, and modern metropolis we’re talking about here, not a quaint, postcard-perfect village in Switzerland.

-The architecture throughout the city is a striking mix of eras and styles, with grand boulevards, medieval cobbled streets, Art Deco masterpieces, and Baroque palaces bringing life and color to the dull grey blocks and obscene palace that Ceausescu has cursed us with.
+The architecture throughout the city is a striking mix of eras and styles, with grand boulevards, medieval cobbled streets, Art Deco masterpieces, and Baroque palaces bringing life and color to the dull grey blocks and obscene palace that former dictator Nicolae Ceausescu has cursed Romania with.

 For culture and history buffs, Bucharest boasts a tremendous range of museums to choose from, including the National Museum of Contemporary Art (in the Parliament Palace), Grigore Antipa Natural History Museum, Bucharest History & Art Museum, as well as the captivating Museum of the Romanian Peasant and the Village Museum (Europe’s largest outdoor museum) – both of them dedicated to the life, folklore, and architecture of rural Romania.